Reentry capsule: Reentry

 Most reentry capsules have used an ablative heat shield for reentry and been non-reusable.
 The early spacecraft had a coating of glass embedded with synthetic resin and put in very high temperatures.

 Reentry capsules are well-suited to high energy reentries.
 Capsules reenter aft-end first with the occupants lying down, as this is the optimum position for the human body to withstand the g-forces induced as the capsule impacts the atmosphere.
 The rounded shape (blunt body) of a capsule forms a shock wave that keeps most of the heat away from the heat shield, but a thermal protection system is still necessary.
 The space capsule must be strong enough to withstand reentry forces such as drag, and must reenter at a precise angle of attack to prevent a skip off the surface of the atmosphere or destructively high accelerations.

 When the reentry capsule comes through the atmosphere the capsule compresses the air in front of it, which heats up to very high temperatures.
 The surface temperature of a capsule can reach 1480 °C as it descends through the Earth's atmosphere.
-To prevent this heat from reaching interior structures, capsules are typically equipped with an ablative heat shield that melts and then vaporizes, removing the heat.
+To prevent this heat from reaching interior structures, capsules are typically equipped with an ablative heat shield that chars and vaporizes, removing the heat.

 The Apollo command module reentered with the center of mass offset from the center line; this caused the capsule to assume an angled attitude through the air, providing lift that could be used for directional control.
 Reaction control system thrusters were used to steer the capsule by rotating the lift vector.

 Parachutes are used for the final descent, sometimes augmented by braking rockets if the capsule is designed to land on the Earth's surface.
 Examples of land landing capsules include Vostok, Voskhod, Soyuz, Shenzhou and the Boeing CST-100 Starliner.
 Other capsules, such as Mercury, Gemini, Apollo, Orion, and Dragon, splash down in the ocean.